artsy/Swift-at-Artsy/Beginners/Lesson Three/README.md

 ### Schools of Thought

 Like the Art world there are schools of thought among craftspeople.
-Programming has existed for about 60 years and has migrated from rotating some cogs in turing's machine, to punch cards, to magnetic tape and finally to it's current form of text.
+Programming has existed for about 60 years and has migrated from rotating some cogs in Alan Turing's Enigma machine, to punch cards, to Grace Hopper's magnetic tape and finally to it's current form of text.
 Since then people have cared more for the abstractions of how code _should_ be formatted than the underlying medium to transmit the information.

 We're going to concentrate on Object Oriented Programming.
 If any school of thought "won" it's that.
 It's ubiquitouly used in almost all major programming languages as a way of encapusulating concepts as langiage features.
 We've already done some Object Oriented Programming last week.
 It's got a low barrier to entry, and tends to gel well to how people thnk about the world.

 Note, there are, like, a million schools of thought, called methodologies or programming paradigms.
 None are "right", all are equally interesting and valid.
-For example the creators of Swift said that they believe that swift is a Protocol Oriented Programming language, Ash is a proponent of Functional Reactive Programming ( he's done a [great beginner-level](https://realm.io/news/altconf-ash-furrow-functional-reactive-swift/) talk on it, it might go a bit over your heads but it's maybe worth a look for homework. ) These are different approaches to the same problem and are all equally worth looking at.
+For example the creators of Swift said that they believe that swift is a Protocol Oriented Programming language, Ash is a proponent of Functional Reactive Programming ( he's done a [great beginner-level](https://realm.io/news/altconf-ash-furrow-functional-reactive-swift/) talk on it, it might go a bit over your heads but it's maybe worth a look for homework. ) These are different approaches to the same problem and are [all equally worth looking at](https://twitter.com/dbgrandi/status/508329463990734848).

 ### wOOP